 The server is not very well-equipped, hence please be mindful of your resource usage.
 You do not need to quit Emacs when leaving this page, but please do terminate Agda or quit Emacs in case Agda is taking an extraordinate amount of time.

 For larger experiments, Agda is more fun if you install it locally on your computer.
 Instructions are available at the Agda wiki.
 Unfortunately the installation process it not entirely straightforward, especially on Windows.
-For this reason you can also download an “all batteries included” system image and run it as a virtual machine using, for instance, VirtualBox.
+For this reason you can also download an “all batteries included” system image (1.7 GiB, also see 1.3 GiB minimal image without Firefox and with less firmware) and run it as a virtual machine using, for instance, VirtualBox.
 Albeit a bit heavy, this is a fast way to get going.

 Simply direct your favorite VNC viewer to the address